radical-cybertools/radical.pilot/docs/source/user_guide/00_getting_started.rst

             cuds.append(cud)

 Units are executed by pilots.
-The `:class:radical.pilot.UnitManager` class is responsible for routing those units from the application to the available pilots.
+The :class:`radical.pilot.UnitManager` class is responsible for routing those units from the application to the available pilots.
 The ``UnitManager`` accepts ``ComputeUnitDescriptions`` as we created above and assigns them, according to some scheduling algorithm, to the